 The dam area has a parking spot and access along different vantage points.

 This route is a great combination of tall mountains and broad lakes.
-Add in an easy hike to a scenic overlook with Cobble Lookout.

 Bring the kids